tqdm/tqdm.github.io/sources/merch.md

 - your phone number
 - any item specifics (colour/size)

+!!! info
     We aim to send you a postal tracking number within 2 working days.
 Items take 5-25 days to arrive depending on where in the world you are.